suprabhatrijal/everwrite/README.md

 # EverWrite
 This is a Flutter application that allows users to draw on multiple sheets of paper using different colors and pen sizes.
-It also has the ability to erase, change the background color, take screenshots and use image recognition technology to detect drawn objects.
+It also has the ability to erase, change the background color, take screenshots and use image recognition technology to detect and transcribe handwritten text.

 ## Installation